 Monitoring your DNS is a great way of ensuring that your users can easily access your website and services quickly, and securely.

-While we have described how to add a monitor in our Introduction to Monitors course in the Uptrends Academy, if you’re looking for a DNS specific how-to, read on…
+While we have described how to add a monitor in our article Adding a monitor, if you’re looking for a DNS specific how-to, read on…

 Why use a DNS monitor?